ices-eg/wg_WGEEL/Misc/data_call_2025/FR_Done.md

 #### updated individual metrics

+OK checked 375 lines (Guirec => OK fixed from Earlier Error)

- 59 and 81 new values updated in the fish and metric tables
+375 and 707 new values updated in the fish and metric tables

 ── Data Summary ────────────────────────
                            Values
 Name                       datadb
-Number of rows             59
+Number of rows             375
 Number of columns          11
 _______________________
 Column type frequency: